Frequently asked questions

 Q. How much will it cost?

-A. You will continue to pay your fees to the University of Leicester students who go for the:
+A. You will not pay any tuition fees to the host university.
+You will continue to pay your fees to the University of Leicester.

-One Semester: You will continue to pay your full tuition fees
+One Semester abroad: You will continue to pay your full tuition fees

 International Students who are studying away from the University for a full year, you will pay 25% of your University of Leicester's full tuition fee.